 He draws on his project management skills when planning adventures, treating adventures as projects and planning them in the same methodical, detailed way.

-With his practical engineering background, he is a master of finding innovative solutions when modifying equipment or crafts to suit his disability.
+With his practical engineering design background, he is a master of ‘doing it differently’ by finding innovative solutions when modifying equipment or crafts to overcome physical limitations.
 Find out more about some of Dave’s innovative Modifications.

 Smashing disability stereotypes